falcosecurity-retire/cloud-native-security-hub/CONTRIBUTING.md

 2. Create a YAML file under `resources/falco` directory to create a Falco rule
 3. You can use an existing YAML file as template and fill out the YAML fields with your security resource information
+4. Ensure your security resource is a valid YAML file: `make check` will check all rules
 5. Submit a pull request

 *NOTE*: In oder to make reviewing and merging of PRs faster, please submit